OpenEugene/little-help-book-web/README.md

 ## Roadmap

-We are beginning with a database of human services and a public website.
-When the site has been tested and we've had time to build in any improvements from insights gained through qualitative research [https://info.codeforamerica.org/qualitative-research], it's possible to consider how we might add a content management system.
-Simultaneous to our development of tools is the ongoing conversation with the human and social service providers in Lane County, Oregon to better understand how organizations maintaining information can exchange data.
-And so, four big pieces to the Little Help Book:
+Our journey began with an Airtable database of human services and a public website.

 ### Database

-All the information about human and social service providers in Lane County that appears in the most recent print version of the Little Help Book is now in Airtable.
+All the information about human and social service providers in Lane County that appears in the most recent print version of the Little Help Book is in Airtable.
 In winter of 2020, volunteers working White Bird Clinic have called service providers to verify all the information about available services: https://airtable.com/tblfr7CYabx9CwzO3/viwt6rHXp8T7o8DeJ

 ### Website

 Our progressive web app is a public website that interacts with the database.
 The website has two unique users: social service providers and people in need.
 You can see the work in progress hosted at Netlify, this connects to the database and allow you to see the pages without downloading the repo and, in a desktop browser, the responsive transition to tablet and mobile screen sizes: https://little-help-book.netlify.app/table-of-contents-style-homepage/index.html

+### Deployment

+With the help and guidance of MVP Studio (https://mvpstudio.org/), we have begun preparing to serve our public website to the people of Lane County.

+### Qualitative Research

+Also known as User Research, this work will span a number of meetings online, with different people, enough to gather insights into how the site can be improved.
+If you’re a UX researcher or interested in this work, please contact us.

+### Backend

+We’re thinking to continue to use Airtable for data entry and pull that into a MariaDB to improve the performance of the site—and to practice and learn backend technology.

+### Single Page Application

+After the backend project and many months have passed, ideally we’ve gained significant insights into how to improve the public website—through qualitative research and the evolution of our team and any additional knowledge contributed by new members.
+Rather than simply copying the HTML/CSS/JavaScript site, this project is the opportunity to roll in the insights gained.
+Looking at either Vue or React, and with the number of jobs available for React developers, leaning that direction. https://github.com/OpenEugene/little_help_book_react

 ### Interoperability

 Lane County social service providers need a strong public information network.
 In building a network, the regional social service providers are looking at how to make multiple systems effective and functional.
+This work is more organizational than technical, it involves coordination among people at various organizations.
 The goal: a **universal data source**, so that providers **in a multi-system network** can update their information in one place and it's updated everywhere.
 Please see the Open Referral Initiative: Executive Summary: https://docs.google.com/document/d/1xjXYN0zzUVWK3GdINP3erO-Jm0LUz75962SyRF0ggIA/edit

 Code for America fellows in 2013 developed an application programming interface for a database that had previously only been used to print a resource directory.
 A member of the team, Greg Bloom, published Towards a Community Data Commons [https://beyondtransparency.org/chapters/part-5/towards-a-community-data-commons/].
 Then in 2014, with the co-sponsorship of Code for America, Bloom initiated Open Referral [https://openreferral.org/].

 The Human Services Data Specification is a format for writing and publishing information about social services that can be read and used by other providers.
 In 2017, Open Referral developed protocols for real-time human resource data exchange.
 Both the Human Services Data Specification and the API have been formally recommended by the Alliance of Information and Referral Systems for resource directory data exchange.
 A regional council for referral networks in Lane County with different working groups may begin convening, and one of those groups could deal with technology and interoperability of platforms, both technical and legal issues.

-### Back office

-This would be much further along, and it's currently not scheduled for development.
-It's aspirational and worth placing on the map.
-A content management system for social workers in Lane County to interact with their data and to communicate among themselves, possibly building from the Laravel-based open source code created by Sarapis: https://openreferral.org/presenting-orservices-3-0-a-complete-laravel-based-open-referral-directory-solution/ Another option for an open source CMS is Umbraco: https://umbraco.com/

-**White Bird** created a short video to introduce their work and how we can help: https://whitebirdclinic.org/white-birds-help-book-has-been-hacked/

-When this guide is accessible online, social service providers in other cities can more easily access and add to it.
-We can create the features that Alan talks about in the video, making it possible for people to update it, expanding the information about human and social service agencies locally and even beyond.
-With your help we can bring this resource to people who've never had access to this information.
-White Bird provided us with a list of their primary project goals:

-- **Accessibility:** Having a mobile-phone friendly app/website based on the local, in-depth information of the HELP book will facilitate access to critical human services information.
-- **Update-ability:** Information changes frequently and we want to make it easy for staff to make edits, also see the date that an entry was last updated.
-Would also like to have the ability to display or hide agency information.
-For example, some places are closed now but we will want them listed again after they re-open.
-- **Easy to find information:** We want a simple search engine to find information by categories and subcategories.
-- **Maps:** A map of the address embedded in the agency page when you click on it would be great.
-- **Save to CSV:** Paper copies are still essential for many clients.
-We would like to have the ability to download the site content so we can general a printable copy to put out twice annually.

-From a survey response (see the Docs section of our Notion for this project [https://www.notion.so/Little-Help-Book-Readme-9fde68230ea443128fc15f5f863a0eb6]), it's clear that the site will be mucho mejor with a Spanish language version.
-Google Translate of the website and some of our team's basic understanding of the language can do an okay job—but to really create a good translation, we will work with native Spanish speakers.
-This is kinda circular, because if you clicked through the Notion, you saw that's also a README, a README inside of README but wait!
-Go back to that and at the bottom there you'll see a link to the PDF of the actual Little Help Book.
-That will really give you an idea of the information we're putting online, the Table of Contents, the information architecture is all there.
-Let's make it easy to access and use online.
-Thanks for your help!

 ## Database Management